SamyKadd/SYSC-3110-Project-Uno-Flip-card-game---G27/README.md

-# UNO Card Game - Milestone 3
+# UNO Card Game - Milestone 4

 ## Project Overview
 A graphical implementation of the UNO Flip card game in Java using Swing GUI and MVC architecture, supporting 2-4 players (human or AI) with all standard and Flip action cards.
+Features include save/load functionality, undo/redo system, and multi-round/multi-game replay.

 ---